Cameron Dugmore: Political career

 In 2014, he returned to the Western Cape Provincial Parliament as an MPP for Hessequa.
 He was a branch delegate to the National Policy Conference in 2017.

 In 2018, Dugmore declared his candidacy to replace embattled former ANC Western Cape Chairperson, Marius Fransman.
 Dugmore was mentioned as a possible ANC Western Cape Premier candidate for the 2019 elections.

 In May 2019, he was re-elected to another term in the Western Cape Provincial Parliament.
 On 20 May 2019, the African National Congress named him the incoming Leader of the Opposition in the Western Cape Provincial Parliament.
 He assumed the office on 22 May 2019.

 Dugmore was criticized for attending a Russian consulate event on 28 February 2022, four days after the start of Russia's 2022 invasion of Ukraine.
 At the event Dugmore gave a video interview in which he advocated for a neutral position on the invasion and criticised the Democratic Alliance's position supporting Ukraine.
 Dugmore's position was criticised by the Financial Mail as a type of "moral relativism" that ignores an "unprovoked, illegal invasion of a sovereign state."

+Dugmore stood for the position of provincial chairperson of the ANC at the party's long-delayed provincial conference held from 23 to 25 June 2023 at the Cape Town International Convention Centre.
+He lost to the party's former Dullah Omar regional secretary, Vuyiso JJ Tyhalisisu, who was nominated from the conference floor, by 29 votes.
+Dugmore then successfully stood for election to the Provincial Executive Committee as an additional member.

+Dugmore was elected to the National Assembly of South Africa in the 2024 general election.